mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 .. index:: groups; cyclic, groups; Klein 4,  CyclicPermutationGroup

-Sage also contains functions which allow for us to construct the *Cyclic Permutation* and *Klein Four Group*.
+Sage also contains functions which allow for us to construct *Dihedral Groups*,  *Cyclic Permutation Groups* and the *Klein Four Group*.
 Note that the order of the Klein Four Group need not to be specified. ::

         sage: C = CyclicPermutationGroup(10)